anuj7862/digit-recognizer-using-CNN/README.md

 # digit-recognizer-using-CNN
-made a cnn model for digit recognizer on mnnist dataset
+made a cnn model for digit recognizer on mnist dataset